London’s best vegan restaurants

 Where: 1 Canalside Here East Estate, London E20 3BS

 Mother Works is a local gem.
 Stroll alongside the canal through Hackney Wick to Here East, a media campus by the Queen Elizabeth Olympic Park, to find this unassuming café, which serves some of East London’s best healthy food.
-Go for its açaí bowl (adding a generous portion of peanut butter), a smoothie and its seasonal special – most recently a green shakshuka sabzi with tofu and cultured cashew cheese.
+Go for its açaí bowl (adding a generous portion of peanut butter), a smoothie and its seasonal special – most recently a kimchi pancake with shiso, pickled vegetables and spicy ssamjang.

 Loving Hut Archway